Sienci-Labs/Resources/gsender/gs-edge-features.md

 If you used to see a feature here but don’t see it any longer, it’s likely been added into the main version of gSender!
 Look for it on the other gSender documentation pages.

-As of 1.4.9, everything is up to date.
 Look for the new UI version of Edge coming soon!